How the Agenda Is Created

 We begin with a public call for session proposals.
-Anyone from the nonprofit technology community can submit a proposal during the submission period.
+Anyone from the nonprofit technology community could submit a proposal during the submission period.

 - Community Input (October 12–25)

 - Session Selection (October 26–November 18)

 Using the community input as our guideline, NTEN staff draft an agenda that includes various topics across the six category areas.
 If some sessions are very similar and have high community support, we may pick the most supported one or combine the sessions.

 - Review (October 26–November 18)

 The Session Advisory Committee provides a final evaluation and identifies critical missing topics.
 NTEN staff will fill the gaps from session proposals or may reach out to potential speakers.